(III) A spring ( k = 75 N/m) has an equilibrium length of 1.00 m... | Channels for Pearson+

 Hooke's Law

 Hooke's Law states that the force exerted by a spring is directly proportional to its displacement from the equilibrium position, expressed as F = -kx, where F is the force, k is the spring constant, and x is the displacement.
-In this scenario, the spring's compression affects the force acting on the mass, which is crucial for determining the motion of the block on the incline.
+In this scenario, the spring's compression will generate a force that acts on the mass when released, influencing its motion up the slope.

 Recommended video: